John McMullen (bishop): Bishop of Davenport

 McMullen called the diocese's first synod in 1882 to set its procedures and regulations.
 In September 1882, he founded St. Ambrose, a seminary and school of commerce for young men in Davenport.
+It is today St. Ambrose University.
 McMullen's health soon failed, however.
-He attempted to travel to Rome for treatment, but was too sick to sail out of New York.
+He attempted to travel to Rome for medical treatment, but was too sick to sail out of New York City.
 He also traveled to California, where he fell gravely ill.

 Death and legacy

 On July 4, 1883, John McMullen died from stomach cancer in Davenport, having served as bishop for less than two years.

-Archbishop Feehan celebrated the Requiem Mass and Bishop Spalding preached the sermon.
-McMullen was initially buried in the crypt of St. Margaret's Cathedral, and then his body was transferred to the crypt of Sacred Heart Cathedral after it was built.
-His remains were eventually were transferred to the Bishop's Circle of Mt.
+Archbishop Feehan celebrated the requiem mass for McMullen and Bishop Spalding preached the sermon.
+McMullen was initially buried in the crypt of St. Margaret's Cathedral, but his body was transferred to the crypt of Sacred Heart Cathedral after it was built.
+His remains were eventually moved to the Bishop's Circle of Mt.
 Calvary Cemetery in Davenport.
 McMullen Hall, a classroom building at St. Ambrose, was named in his honor.